 Sister Lois Marie Blessing, SNDdeN, was a Baltimore native who was raised in St. Ursula Parish in Parkville, MD.
 She was the daughter of George A. and Marjorie F. (née McLean) Blessing.
 In August 1957, Sister Lois entered the Sisters of Notre Dame de Namur and made her final vows in July 1965.
 She taught

-As Sister Yvonne Bondi, SNDdeN, remembers it, Sisters had always been a part of her life.
+“Pay attention the voice of the spirit within you.” – St. Julie Billiart As Sister Yvonne Bondi, SNDdeN, remembers it, Sisters had always been a part of her life.
 As a child, Sister Yvonne and her brother John went to Sacred Heart School and later she attended Notre Dame High School—both in San Jose, Calif.
-“The Sisters inspired me," she says.
-"They projected happiness, and were always kind.”

 Gertrude Boracca, SNDdeN, lived in a home that was in the midst of apple orchards.
 She attended Watsonville High School and after graduation—with the goal of becoming a P.E. teacher—she enrolled at Hartnell College in Salinas, Calif.
 It was there that one of the teachers told Sister Gertrude that the Sisters of Notre Dame de